payalchitroda/language/README.md

 # language

-1.language to generate html forms.
+1.language to generate html forms.<br/>
 2.No need to learn complex html syntax to create form.
 3.Ignores whitespace.
 4.Space not allowed in text.